 You will need an interface between your network layer and upper layers for local delivery.
 In this project, some of your packets need to be handed off to RIP; others will simply be printed.
-Next time, you'll be handing packets off to your TCP implementation.
+In the next assignment, you will be handing packets off to your TCP implementation.
 These decisions are based on the IP protocol field.
 Use a value of 200 for RIP data, and a value of 0 for the test data from your send command, described below.
 We ask you to design and implement an interface that allows an upper layer to register a handler for a given protocol number.
 We'll leave its specifics up to you.
-An example of how you might go about doing this in C (for some interface_t):
+An example of how you might go about doing this in C (for some some_data_t):

-''' typedef void (handler_t)(interface_t , struct ip ); void net_register_handler(uint8_t protocol_num, handler_t handler); '''
+''' typedef void (handler_t)(some_data_t , struct ip ); void net_register_handler(uint8_t protocol_num, handler_t handler); '''